[soundslides width=”475″ height =”413″ id=”8752″]

 By Tara Cavanaugh The latest exhibit at the University of Michigan School of Art and Design opened Monday with the flair of a world-class art show.
 A live presentation showed art in process.
 Violins serenaded the thick crowd.
 Art hung from the ceiling, gleamed in display cases and beckoned from the walls.
 But this new exhibit was unusually diverse in medium and message, thanks to its hundreds of young artists from the Ann Arbor Public Schools.
 Many of the artists were on hand, showing their work to their admiring fans.
 In true artist fashion, few divulged the secrets behind their work, letting their pieces speak for themselves.

 Megan Wesner was different.
 The senior from Huron gave a glimpse behind her work –after, of course, proudly posing next to her piece for a photograph.

 “It’s a study of contrast,” she said.
 “The two different people who I can be.”
 The piece was a collage of self-portraits.
 Most photos were in black and white and looked like she was screaming.
 They contrasted a large self-portrait in color, showing Wesner’s face serene and calm.

-If you missed the opening, check out the slideshow below to see the artwork and hear violins played by Skyline High School Orchestra students.
-Or take a visit to the exhibit itself, which will be on display until June 2 in the design school’s Slusser Gallery, located at 2000 Bonisteel Blvd.
+If you missed the opening, check out the slideshow above to see the artwork and hear violins played by Skyline High School Orchestra students.
+Or take a visit to the exhibit itself, which will be on display until June 2, 2012 in the design school’s Slusser Gallery, located at 2000 Bonisteel Blvd.